vmware/vic-product/docs/user_doc/vic_vsphere_admin/network_reqs.md

 ### Public Network <a id="public"></a>

 Each VCH requires access to at least one network interface for use as the public network.
 The public network is the network over which VCHs connect to the Internet, so it must have external Internet access.
-You can share this interface between multiple VCHs.
+You can share this network between multiple VCHs.
 The public network does not need to be trusted.

 Create either a standard vSphere port group or an NSX Datacenter for vSphere or NSX-T Data Center logical switch for use as the VCH public network.
-The VCH endpoint VM must be able to obtain an IP address on this interface.
-You can use the same interface as the public network for multiple VCHs.
-You cannot use the same interface for the public network as you use for the bridge network.
+The VCH endpoint VM must be able to obtain an IP address on this network.
+You can use the same network as the public network for multiple VCHs.
+You cannot use the same network for the public network as you use for the bridge network.

-- If you use the Create Virtual Container Host wizard to create VCHs, it is **mandatory** to use a dedicated interface for the public network.
+- If you use the Create Virtual Container Host wizard to create VCHs, it is **mandatory** to use a dedicated network interface for the public network.
 - If you use `vic-machine` to deploy VCHs, by default the VCH uses the VM Network, if present, for the public network.
-If the VM Network is present, it is therefore not mandatory to use a dedicated interface for the public network, but it is strongly recommended.
-Using the default VM Network for the public network instead of a dedicated interface prevents vSphere vMotion from moving the VCH endpoint VM between hosts in a cluster.
-If the VM Network is not present, you must create an interface for the public network.
+If the VM Network is present, it is therefore not mandatory to use a dedicated network interface for the public network, but it is strongly recommended.
+Using the default VM Network for the public network instead of a dedicated network interface prevents vSphere vMotion from moving the VCH endpoint VM between hosts in a cluster.
+If the VM Network is not present, you must create a network interface for the public network.

-You can share the public network interface with the client and management networks.
+You can share the public network with the client and management networks.
 For information about VCH public networks, see [Configure the Public Network](public_network.md).

 ### Client and Management Networks <a id="client-mgmt"></a>

 Optionally create either a standard vSphere port group or an NSX Datacenter for vSphere or NSX-T Data Center logical switch for each of the management and client networks.
-You can use the same interface as the management and client network for multiple VCHs.
+You can use the same network as the management and client network for multiple VCHs.
 Use a trusted network for the management network.
 Connections between Docker clients and the VCH are encrypted via TLS unless you explicitly disable TLS.
 The client network does not need to be trusted.

 For information about VCH client and management networks, see [Configure the Client Network](client_network.md) and [Configure the Management Network](mgmt_network.md).